 - If the flashlight is fitted, it shall flash at a rate of not less than 50 flashes and not more than 70 flashes per minute for the 12 hours that it burns

-- A manually controlled lamp shall be fitted inside the life raft capable of continuous operation for a period of at least 12 hours
+- A manually controlled lamp shall be fitted inside the life raft, capable of continuous operation for at least 12 hours

 - When the liferaft is loaded with a full complement of persons and equipment, it should be capable of withstanding a lateral impact against the ship side at an impact velocity of not less than 3.5m/s and also drop into the water from a height of not less than 3 metres without damage

-- Inflation is done by CO2 with a small quantity of N2, which acts as an anti-freezing element.
-Also, CO2 is non-flammable and also weighs more than air hence adds buoyancy to the raft.
-The freezing point of CO2 is -78 degrees so that it can inflate life rafts at really low temperatures
+- CO2 does inflation with a small quantity of N2, which acts as an anti-freezing element.
+Also, CO2 is non-flammable and weighs more than air, adding buoyancy to the raft.
+The freezing point of CO2 is -78 degrees so that it can inflate life rafts at shallow temperatures

 - Location on a ship:

 – At embarkation stations on both port and starboard sides